-The notification system for new projects are based on each project rather than the entire account.
+The notification system for new projects is based on each project rather than the entire account.
 You can enjoy more flexibility in what you get notified on.

 It’s just as easy to connect to the project management, CMS or code repository tools that you currently use.
 And we’ve onboarded new additions as well, say welcome to Microsoft Teams and Zapier (and the other 2,000 integrations made possible via Zapier) 🤗

 Plus, now you can set up multiple integrations within the same project, allowing customer feedback to be forwarded and shared swimmingly through the company.

 Here’s a comparison of available integrations for the legacy classic widget versus the new widget.